/terms/knowledge-graph · 5 min read · intermediate

 How it relates to other concepts

-• Vector embeddings complement knowledge graphs — graphs encode discrete facts and relationships; embeddings encode semantic similarity.
+• Vector embeddings complement knowledge graphs.
+Graphs encode discrete facts and relationships; embeddings encode semantic similarity.
 Modern AI engines use both.

 • RAG systems often combine knowledge-graph lookup (for entity resolution) with embedding-based retrieval (for content match).